Group Schemes with $\mathbb F_q$-Action: Introduction

-defines an equivalence of categories. \end{theorem} Our main results generalize Theorem \ref{mainthmDG}, and reduce (for ``$q=p$'') to Theorem \ref{mainthmSGA} via Cartier duality, respectively.
-Moreover, we formulate two conjectures, under which they unify. \\ Assume that $S$ is an $\F_q$-scheme for some prime power $q=p^r$.
-Our group schemes $G$ are affine, commutative, flat over $S$ and carry an $\F_q$-action.
-We require that locally on $S$, there is an embedding $G \into \Ga^N$ for some set $N$, which respects the $\F_q$-actions. \\ The category of these group schemes is denoted by $\Grpa qS$, or $\Grpa qA$ when $S=\Spec A$.
-Their respective full subcategories of finite group schemes are $\grpa qS$ and $\grpa qA$. \\ On the other hand, we consider left $A[F^r]$-modules, which are flat as $A$-modules.
-They are called $\F_q$-shtukas over $A$, and their category is denoted by $\Sht qA$.
-We write $\sht qA$ for the full subcategory of $\Sht qA$ of modules of finite rank over $A$. \\ We construct an analogue of the contravariant functor \eqref{Mpoverk},
+Two of our main results generalize Theorem \ref{mainthmDG}, resp. reduce to Theorem \ref{mainthmSGA} via Cartier duality (when ``$q=p$'').
+Moreover, we formulate two conjectures under which they unify.

+Assume that $S$ is an $\FF_q$-scheme for some prime power $q=p^r$.
+Our group schemes $G$ are affine, commutative, flat over $S$ and carry an $\FF_q$-action.
+We require that locally on $S$, there is an embedding $G \into \Ga^N$ for some set $N$, which respects the $\FF_q$-actions.

+The category of these group schemes will be denoted by $\Grpa qS$, and its full subcategory of finite group schemes of finite presentation is called $\grpa qS$.

+On the other hand, we consider left $\O_S[F^r]$-modules, which are flat as $\O_S$-modules.
+They are called $\FF_q$-shtukas over $S$, and their category is denoted by $\Sht qS$.
+We write $\sht qS$ for the full subcategory of $\Sht qS$ of locally free modules of finite rank over $\O_S$.